R-Finance/rfinance/content/_index.md

 sending the link to people from under-represented groups, and encouraging them to submit a proposal!

-We're looking forward to seeing you in Chicago in May!
+We look forward to seeing you in Chicago in May!